Transgender flag: History and design

+Notable appearances featuring the transgender flag

+In 2010 the Brighton and Hove, UK, council flew this flag on the Transgender Day of Remembrance.
+Transport for London also flew the flag from London Underground's 55 Broadway Headquarters for the 2016 Transgender Awareness Week.

+The flag was flown in San Francisco's Castro District (where a rainbow flag usually flies) on 19 and 20 November 2012 in commemoration of the Transgender Day of Remembrance.
+The flag-raising ceremony was presided over by local drag queen La Monistat.

 Philadelphia became the first county government in the US to officially raise the transgender pride flag in 2015.
 It was raised at City Hall in honor of Philadelphia's 14th Annual Trans Health Conference, and remained next to the US and City of Philadelphia flags for the entirety of the conference.
 Then-Mayor Michael Nutter gave a speech in honor of the trans community's acceptance in Philadelphia.

 In January 2019, Virginia Representative Jennifer Wexton hung the transgender pride flag outside her office in Washington, D.C., in a move to show support for the transgender community.
-In March 2019, dozens of Democratic and independent members of Congress flew this flag outside their offices for Trans Visibility Week leading up to the International Transgender Day of Visibility.
+In March 2019, dozens of Democratic and independent members of Congress flew the flag outside their offices for Trans Visibility Week leading up to the International Transgender Day of Visibility.

 The flag flew above US state capitol buildings for the first time on Transgender Day of Remembrance 2019.
 The Iowa State Capitol and California State Capitol displayed the flag.

+In 2023, the Progress Pride flag, which incorporates the colors of the transgender flag was flown at the White House.

+In the 2024 Eurovision Song Contest, non-binary Irish musician Bambie Thug wore an outfit featuring the colors of the transgender flag for their semi-final performance to raise awareness and representation for the non-binary and transgender community.